dhornbein/dhornbein.github.com/campaigns/index.md

 Tired of ten million emails a day?
 Want to follow a list, but only want to know the most important threads?
 Make a **subreddit** that only allows **self posts**.
 Now visitors can make posts and others can **upvote** the best content.
 Each post on reddit can be commented on, each comment can be **upvoted** or *downvoted** so the best stuff rises to the top.

+### Community Feedback

+The Reddit system is wonderful for gathering feedback on almost anything.
+Comments can be voted up and down, the original poster (OP, or the person who submits a post for feedback) can have public discussions with the people giving feedback.

+A great example is the discussion around [Reddit's privacy policy][privacy].
+This also highlights the administration's commitment to be transparent to the community.

 Ready to get started?

 # Get started